Rated Excellent Online

 Frequently Asked Questions

 It is very difficult.
-The vast majority of secured loan lenders do not accept shared ownership properties as security due to the housing association's interest in the property and the restrictions in the shared ownership lease.
-A very small number of specialist lenders may consider it, but housing association consent will always be required and the process is complex.
+The vast majority of secured loan lenders do not accept shared ownership properties as security due to the housing association’s interest in the property and the restrictions in the shared ownership lease.
+A very small number of specialist lenders such as Together Money may consider it, but housing association consent will always be required and the process is complex.
 If you own 100% of the property through staircasing, the restrictions no longer apply.
+Expect the process to take 8-14 weeks even when successful.

 Yes, always.
-The shared ownership lease almost always contains a clause requiring the housing association's consent before a second charge can be registered against the property.
+The shared ownership lease almost always contains a clause requiring the housing association’s consent before a second charge can be registered against the property.
 Without this consent, a secured loan cannot legally proceed.
-Some housing associations routinely grant consent for second charges, while others have policies that effectively prohibit them.
-You should contact your housing association early in the process to understand their position.
+Some housing associations routinely grant consent for second charges (typically for home improvements), while others have policies that effectively prohibit them.
+You should contact your housing association early in the process to understand their position — ideally before involving a broker or incurring fees.

 Yes, significantly.
-Lenders who do consider shared ownership properties are more comfortable where the borrower owns a larger share of the property, as this reduces the complexity of the housing association's involvement and typically means more equity is available as security.
+Lenders who do consider shared ownership properties are more comfortable where the borrower owns a larger share of the property, as this reduces the complexity of the housing association’s involvement and typically means more equity is available as security.
 Some housing associations will only grant consent for a second charge where the owner has staircased to at least 50% or 75%.
-Owning 100% of the property — achieved through full staircasing — removes all shared ownership restrictions.
+Owning 100% of the property — achieved through full staircasing — removes all shared ownership restrictions and opens up the full lender market.

-Alternatives include personal loans (no property security required, simpler process), remortgaging with your existing shared ownership mortgage lender if they offer further advances, housing association approved improvement loans (for certain purposes), or full staircasing to 100% ownership followed by a secured loan.
+Alternatives include personal loans (no property security required, simpler process but higher APR), remortgaging with your existing shared ownership mortgage lender if they offer further advances, housing association approved improvement loans (for certain purposes), or full staircasing to 100% ownership followed by a secured loan.
+Specialist first charge shared ownership lenders such as Halifax, Leeds Building Society, Nationwide and Kensington may offer further advances more readily than a second charge can be obtained.
 The right option depends on how much you need to borrow, the purpose of the borrowing and your financial circumstances.

 This is technically possible but highly complex, as you would be attempting to use the share you already own as security to borrow money to buy a larger share.
 Most lenders would find this arrangement difficult to structure and the housing association would need to consent to both the loan and the staircasing transaction.
-In practice, most people fund staircasing through savings, remortgaging or conventional personal loans rather than a secured loan.
+In practice, most people fund staircasing through savings, remortgaging or conventional personal loans rather than a secured loan — and remortgaging with the existing first charge shared ownership lender is usually the simplest route.